-There are a considerable number of injuries that occur at Costco another warehouse club retailers.
-The list below details many of the warehouse store hazards, warehouse worker fatalities, and what employees can do to minimize the dangerous risks associated with working in a big-box store.
+A considerable number of injuries occur at Costco or other warehouse club retailers.
+The list below details many of the warehouse store hazards, warehouse fatalities, and what workers can do to minimize the dangerous risks of working in a big-box store.

-If you or a family member was injured while working at Costco, you are likely entitled to workers compensation benefits.
-Contact the workers compensation attorneys at Rosenfeld Injury Lawyers LLC for more information and a free review of your legal rights and options.
+If you or a family member were injured while working at Costco, you are likely entitled to workers’ compensation benefits.
+Contact the personal injury attorneys at Rosenfeld Injury Lawyers LLC for more information and a free evaluation of your legal rights and options.

 Warehouse Store Hazards

-- Heavy Equipment – Costco and other warehouse club retailers move merchandise using forklifts.
+- Heavy Equipment– Costco and other warehouse club employers move merchandise using forklifts.
 However, according to OSHA, forklifts cause 95,000 injuries and 100 work-related deaths every year.
-Many injuries occur when the forklift is driven off the dock or strikes employees.
+Many injuries occur when the forklift is driven off the dock or strikes workers.

-- Slip and Trip Incidents – Nearly every slip and trip in a warehouse environment, avoiding back and knee injuries requiring medical care.
-Spilled liquids, broken bottles, materials on the floor, and poorly lit aisleways are often the major factors involving many slip and trip incidents occurring in a warehouse retail store.
+- Slip and Trip Incidents– Retail employers can prevent nearly every slip and trip in a warehouse environment, avoiding back and knee injuries requiring medical care.
+Spilled liquids, broken bottles, materials on the floor, and poorly lit aisleways are often the major factors involving many slip-and-trip incidents occurring in a warehouse retail store.

-- Falls – Employees working in high areas when loading and unloading merchandise on storage racks are susceptible to falling onto the heart concrete floor.
-Management is required to provide safety equipment including belts, straps, and gloves to employees to minimize the potential risk of falling.
+- Falls– Employees working in high areas when loading and unloading merchandise on storage racks can fall onto the heart concrete floor.
+Management is required to provide safety equipment, including belts, straps, and gloves, to minimize the potential risk of falling.

-- Fires – Costco and other warehouse clubs often sell flammable merchandise that went spilled can be potentially dangerous.
-Additionally, the pizza ovens in the food court are heated with natural gas up the temperatures of 600° in higher.
+- Fires– Costco and other warehouse clubs often sell flammable merchandise that went spilled and can be potentially dangerous.
+Additionally, the pizza ovens in the food court are heated with natural gas up to 600° temperatures.
 These high temperatures increase the potential risk of a serious burn.

-- Heavy Materials and Objects – OSHA published a report on warehouse employees working in the store and on the loading dock.
-The report claims that two workers die each month in job-related accidents including being crushed by heavy materials.
+- Heavy Materials and Objects– OSHA published a report on warehouse employees working in the store and on the loading dock.
+The report claims that two people die each month in job-related accidents, including being crushed by heavy materials.

-- Falling Objects – When material a stack up on storage racks, the potential of falling objects is significantly increased, especially if the items are stored improperly where workers and customers suffer broken bones.
+- Falling Objects– When the material is stacked up on storage racks, the potential of falling objects is significantly increased, especially if the items are stored improperly where workers and customers suffer broken bones.

-- Ineffective Ergonomics – Poorly designed operations, repetitive motion, and improperly lifting heavy objects are considered poor ergonomics which can cause significant disorders of the musculoskeletal system.
+- Ineffective Ergonomics– Poorly designed operations, repetitive motion, and improperly lifting heavy objects are considered poor ergonomics causing significant musculoskeletal disorders requiring medical treatment to ensure well-being.

-- Back Injuries – Muscle strains and sprains occur from overexertion or lifting heavy objects improperly, often leading to extensive medical care.
+- Back Injuries– Muscle strains and sprains occur from overexertion or lifting heavy objects improperly, often leading to extensive medical care.

-- Minimal Training – Many accidents are the result of a lack of sufficient training on safety hazards in the work environment.
+- Minimal Training– Many accidents requiring medical treatment result from an employer’s lack of sufficient training on safety hazards in the work environment

-Many Costco workers develop serious musculoskeletal disorders due to repetitive motion from working in awkward postures throughout the day.
+Serious musculoskeletal disorders result from repetitive motion when working in awkward postures every business day.

-According to the US Bureau of Labor Statistics 2016 data concerning the employment statistics of the previous year, 68,490 stock clerks and warehouse club workers were working in the Chicago, Naperville and Arlington Heights metropolitan area.
-On average, Warehouse Membership Club Workers in northeastern Illinois earn $27,640 every year (mean wage), which is $13.29 per hour.
-The wage is slightly higher than the national averages.
-See Chart
+According to the US Bureau of Labor Statistics 2016 data concerning the employment statistics of the previous year, 68,490 stock clerks and warehouse club workers were working in the Chicago, Naperville, and Arlington Heights metropolitan areas.

 Warehouse Club Fatalities